cuijiyao01/docker-k8s-training/kubernetes/exercise_04_services.md

-# Exercise: Expose your application
+# Exercise 4: Expose your application

 Now that the application is running and resilient to failure of a single pod, it is time to make it available to other users inside and outside of the cluster.